A joint initiative between the American Immigration Council and AILA seeks to change the playing field for immigrants facing deportation.

 AILALink puts an entire immigration law library at your fingertips!
 Search the AILALink database for all your practice needs—statutes, regs, case law, agency guidance, publications, and more.

-WASHINGTON, DC - The American Immigration Lawyers Association (AILA) applauds the introduction of the "Fair Day in Court for Kids Act" in the House of Representatives, led by Representatives Zoe Lofgren (D-CA), Luis V. Gutiérrez (D-IL), and Lucille Roybal-Allard (D-CA), with the following statement from AILA President Victor Nieblas Pradis: p>
+WASHINGTON, DC – The American Immigration Lawyers Association (AILA) applauds the introduction of the “Funding Attorneys for Indigent Removal (FAIR) Proceedings Act” in the House of Representatives, led by Representative Donald McEachin (D-VA) and Chair Zoe Lofgren (D-CA) of the Immigration and Citizenship Subcommittee of the House Judiciary Committee.

 American Immigration Lawyers Association